opensafely-core/.github/profile/README.md

 To find out more, visit our [website](https://www.opensafely.org/) and [documentation](https://docs.opensafely.org/).

+## Contributing
-Please note that while we work in the open and make the code powering the OpenSAFELY platform available under an open source licence, we aren’t currently accepting external contributions.
+While we work in the open and make the code powering the OpenSAFELY platform available under an open source licence, we aren’t currently accepting external contributions.